michel1991/ocp-java-11/security/md/INJECTION.md

 rather than SQL injection in which data is manipulated.
 Finally, option F is incorrect, as avoiding using a relational database is not a commonly accepted practice for avoiding SQL injection.

+### Which of these attacks is blocked by a program that validates a filename?
+* A. Denial of service
+* B. Inclusion
+* C. Injection
+* D.None of the above

+The main purpose of validating a filename is to ensure it has only valid characters and is not a command injection attack.
+Therefore, option C is correct.